Claude Code - When to use task tool vs subagents

 - API endpoints: map all routes and handlers

-Each Task hunts for a concept, not a location.
+- Test coverage: analyze test patterns"Each Task hunts for a concept, not a location.
 This approach handles cross-directory dependencies that directory-based splitting misses entirely.

-- style-checker: Runs first, catches formatting/naming issues
+- style-checker: Runs first, catches formatting and naming issues

 - security-reviewer: OWASP Top 10, credential scanning, injection vectors

-- test-validator: Ensures tests actually test the changes
+- test-validator: Ensures tests cover the changes

-The key?
 They run sequentially, not in parallel.
 Each writes findings to a markdown file that the next one reads.
 No context pollution, no token explosion.
 The sequential workflow with file-based communication beats parallel execution for complex reviews.

 For large refactoring, combine both: